Dilworthjake/mtg-card-analyser/docs/stories.md

 ## Epic:

-As a MTG player, I want to be able to use filters and find card stats to help me build or improve my MTG deck, so that I can optimize my strategies and card choices.
+As a MTG player, I want to be able to use filters and find card stats to help me build or improve my MTG deck, so that I can optimise my strategies and card choices.

 ## filtering